Northeastern Tasmanian languages

 Northeastern Tasmanian is an aboriginal language family of Tasmania in the reconstruction of Claire Bowern.

 Languages

-Bayesian phylogenetic analysis suggests (at either p < 0.15 or p < 0.20) that three Northeastern Tasmanian languages are recorded in the 26 unmixed Tasmanian word lists (out of 35 lists known).
+It is suggested, based on Bayesian phylogenetic analysis (at either p < 0.15 or p < 0.20), that three Northeastern Tasmanian languages are recorded in the 26 unmixed Tasmanian word lists (out of 35 lists known).
 According to Bowern's analysis, the Lhotsky and Backhouse/Walker lists, which do not record their provenance, together with the "Eastern" Jorgenson list, attest to a previously unidentified language in the northeastern family, as does the "Norman" list of Charles Sterling.
 The other lists attest to a single language, though the dialect of the Tamar River region (North Midlands tribe) is divergent, and Dixon & Crowley consider it to be a distinct language.
 There are thus tentatively up to four attested Northeastern Tasmanian languages: